Optimal Control Synthesis of Closed-Loop Recommendation Systems over Social Networks: Discussion and conclusion

 \section{Discussion and conclusion}

-We identify the main contributions of our work in the use of a combination of explicit opinion dynamics modeling, together with closed-loop optimal control, and the derivation of explicit spectral conditions for the well-posedness of recommendation systems.

-Our analysis and examples aim to promote the idea that the spectral conditions given in Lemma~\ref{lem:PDP} and Corollaries~\ref{cor:PDP1}–\ref{cor:PDP2} should be interpreted as design constraints on the performance index’s weights selection that ties the engagement weights to the penalization required for polarization, deviation from baseline, and control effort.
-If engagement is over-weighted relative to these regularizing terms, the effective quadratic form becomes sign-indefinite or semidefininte, pushing the design into the free–endpoint LQ regime in which closed-loop stability is no longer guaranteed by the performance index itself.
-In that regime, stability has to be enforced as an additional constraint, which does not fit the idea that the cost should encode the desired interaction between users and the platform.
+The main contribution of this work is to combine explicit opinion-dynamics modeling with closed-loop optimal control in order to derive spectral conditions for the well-posedness of recommendation design.
+Our analysis shows that Lemma~\ref{lem:PDP} and Corollary \ref{cor:PDP2} should be interpreted as design constraints on the weights of the performance index.
+These conditions restrict the engagement reward relative to the penalties on polarization, deviation from baseline, and control effort.
+If engagement is over-weighted, the effective quadratic form becomes semidefinite or sign-indefinite, and the design enters a free-endpoint LQ regime in which stability is no longer guaranteed by the cost itself.
+Stability must then be imposed externally, which is undesirable: the objective no longer encodes the intended interaction between users and the platform.

-The present work has several limitations that point to future directions of work.
-We assumed full-state feedback and a time-invariant, known interaction structure, encoded in $L$, $C$ and $A_a$, which is homogeneous across agents and topics.
-In practice, the social graph and inter-topic logic should be estimated from data, and can be time-varying and uncertain.
-Extending the analysis to partial observability and controllability, output feedback, model uncertainty, and to the context in which the model parameters have to be learned recursively, is therefore a natural next step.
+The present work has several limitations that we would like to discuss.
+Some limitations originate from our assumptions in modelling the social network and the interactions between the users and the recommendation system.
+Indeed, we assumed that the recommendation system can access full-state feedback and the social network has a known, time-invariant interaction structure, encoded by $L$, $C$, and $A_a$.
+In practice, these quantities must be estimated from sparse and noisy data and may be time-varying or uncertain.
+Extensions to partial observation, output feedback, uncertainty, and recursive model learning are therefore natural next steps.

-Likewise, we considered quadratic penalties, a static state feedback and unconstrained inputs: incorporating further constraints on exposure, fairness, or safety, or rewarding variety on the content proposed (hence requiring dynamic feedback), as well as constraints on the pool of possible recommendations input (e.g., via saturation or quantization, and constraints on the input matrix), would better reflect real-world platforms but leads to constrained or nonlinear optimal control problems.

-Finally, while our performance index weights can be heterogeneous across users and topics, in this paper they are treated as fixed design and modeling parameters rather than learned or adapted.
-Embedding the proposed spectral guardrails into learning-based pipelines, so that engagement-oriented objectives are tuned subject to stability and polarization constraints would connect the present model-based approach with data-driven recommendation architectures~\citep{chandrasekaran2024network}.
-Furthermore, exploring distributed or graph-structured feedback laws that exploit sparsity and structure embedded in $L$ and $C$ would improve scalability to large networks, which is a key principle when designing recommendation systems.